dayhaysoos/t7-chicken-plus/README.md

 The official code base for Tekken's #1 Frame data app

-Anyone that wants to contribute is free to do so.
-Just message @Dayhaysoos on Twitter first so we can talk about it.
-If you'd like to request an update/feature file an issue
+Anyone that wants to contribute, just shoot me an e-mail at ndejesus1227@gmail.com and we can talk about it.
+If you'd like to request an update/feature file an issue or submit a bug, file an issue.

 ## Setting Up